di-ag/di-ag.github.io/_posts/2024-11-17-One Week over Mint OS (Linux-Ubuntu) Drama.markdown

 <br>
 `xrandr --addmode None-1 "1920x1080_60.00"`

-But this will give me a **black** screen!
+But this gave me a **black** screen!
 At least, I can still boot up, so I tried the last resort - Recovery mode.

 _Eventually, successfully done!_